Try it out: conservation

 What level is the course and do I need any particular skills?

 This course is suitable for and aimed at students who have no extensive prior knowledge or experience of book

 conservation.
 It is not necessary to have bookbinding experience.
-Some manual dexterity will be an asset both for
+Some manual dexterity will be an asset!

 How will I be taught, and will there be any work outside the class?

 You will be taught through group discussions and practical demonstrations with individual attention as necessary.

 Are there any other costs?
 Is there anything I need to bring?